 Chapter 30 and Chapter 1606 students must verify their enrollment monthly by Web Automated Verification of Enrollment (WAVE) or by Interactive Voice Response (IVR).
 The preferred method is WAVE, which includes features not in IVR.
 When chapter 30 and 1606 students are awarded benefits, the award letter they receive describes WAVE and IVR.
 (See the section on verifying your enrollment via WAVE for more information.)

 The earliest students can verify their enrollment is the last calendar day of each month.
 Student must verify their enrollment each month or they will not receive their check.
 Students can only verify their enrollment AFTER the school has certified their enrollment.

 At this time, Chapter 33 students do NOT have to verify their enrollment each month.

 For specific monthly benefit amounts, see the VA web site at www.gibill.va.gov

 What If I Add or Drop a Class During the Semester?

-All changes made after your initial application or certification should be brought to the attention of the VA Advisor in the Financial Aid/Veterans Affairs office immediately.
+All changes made after your initial application or certification should be brought to the attention of the VA Advisor in the Financial Aid/Veterans Services office immediately.
 The most common changes include: